kimai/kimai/UPGRADING.md

 Perform EACH version specific task between your version and the new one, otherwise you risk data inconsistency or a broken installation.

 ## [1.3](https://github.com/kevinpapst/kimai2/releases/tag/1.3)

 ### Possible BC breaks

 - Refactored toolbars and search, plugins needs to be checked
+- Added `manage_tag` permission for new tag features

 ## [1.2](https://github.com/kevinpapst/kimai2/releases/tag/1.2)